reallixiangyuanying/jituanlin.github.io/_posts/2017-10-02-Using-ramda-reudx.md

 1. Passing this instances(pattern) to `Matcher` factory function.

-2. Passing the instance of `Matcher` to Reducer factory function, the return is a function that satisfy for `Redux.createStore`.
+2. Passing the instance of `Matcher` to Reducer factory function, the return is a function that satisfy  `Redux.createStore`.

 3. Using `connect` same as traditional `Redux` way